Open-EO/openeo.org/documentation/1.0/javascript/index.md

 If you do not know an openEO back-end that you want to connect to yet, you can have a look at the [openEO Hub](https://hub.openeo.org/), to find all known back-ends with information on their capabilities.

 For this tutorial we will use the openEO instance of Google Earth Engine, which is available at `https://earthengine.openeo.org`.
-Note that the code snippets in this guide works the same way for the other back-end listed in the openEO Hub.
-Just the collection identifier and band names might differ between the back-ends.:
+Note that the code snippets in this guide works the same way for the other back-ends listed in the openEO Hub.
+Just the collection identifier and band names might differ.

 First we need to establish a connection to the back-end.